-Wireless Connections for guests and visitors of MIT are also available through the MIT GUEST wireless network.
-This network does not require authentication, is not encrypted, has limited access to the Internet and is not intended for access to MIT internal resources.
+This network is not encrypted, has limited access to the Internet, and is not intended for access to MIT internal resources.
 Learn more about the MIT GUEST wireless network.

-- Use for guests or visitors of MIT
+- Available for guests and visitors of MIT

-- Use for devices that do not support WPA2 Enterprise encryption (See the list.)
+- Use for devices that do not support WPA2 encryption (See the list.)